 Resources for PLE Trainers

-The resource consists of 4 training modules containing teaching guidance and handouts.
+The other resources are 4 training modules containing teaching guidance and handouts.
 Four different legal topics have been paired with particular skills to form each module.

 - Module 1: Finding out about the law: where to get information and help